Effective Drought Index (EDI)

 Weaknesses: With precipitation alone accounted for, the impact of temperature on drought situations is not directly integrated.
 Using daily data may make it difficult to use EDI in an operational situation, as daily updates to input data may not be possible.

 Resources: The authors state that the code is available by contacting them directly.
 The calculations are available and described in the original paper referenced below.
 EDI calculations are part of a suite of indices calculated as part of the Spatial and Time Series Informational Modeling (SPATSIM) software package.
+Additional resources are available at the Flood and Drought portal developed by GEF, UN Environment, IWA and DHI.

 Reference: Byun, H.R. and D.A.
 Wilhite, 1999: Objective quantification of drought severity and duration.
 Journal of Climate, 12: 2747–2756.
 DOI: 10.1175/1520-0442(1999)012<2747:OQODSA>2.0.CO;2.